olivia-may/towny/README.md

 This is a [minetest](https://minetest.net/) mod based on the popular [Minecraft server mod](http://towny.palmergames.com/) of the same name.

-At it's current state, it's a glorified semi-fixed-grid protection system based on claims and plots.
+At it's current state, it's a glorified fixed-grid protection system based on claims and plots.
 This mod is a work in progress, There are a lot of missing features and possibly some bugs.
 There will be a lot of changes until a stable release is made.
+Much of the code is commented out because it hasn't been refactored yet.

 **Forum Post:** https://forum.minetest.net/viewtopic.php?f=9&t=21912